Sandra Schmirler: Awards and honours

+The Sandra Schmirler Foundation was established in May 2001 by a group of Sandra Schmirler's friends and teammates to honor her legacy.
+The Foundation supports the care of premature and critically ill infants by funding life-saving equipment for hospital neonatal intensive care units across Canada, including all provinces, the Yukon, and the Northwest Territories.
+Millions of dollars have been donated to date, and the Foundation continues to expand its support through the contributions of donors.
+Schmirler's commitment to helping others and her enduring impact on Canadian families are recognized through the ongoing work of the Foundation.

 On January 7, 2009, Sandra was named the winner of the 2009 World Curling Freytag Award (later incorporated into the WCF Hall of Fame).
 The award, named after American Elmer Freytag, who founded the World Curling Federation, honours curlers for championship play, sportsmanship, character and extraordinary achievement.
 Her husband and daughters accepted the award on her behalf at the 2009 World Men's Curling Championship.